Meet our projects

 St Philip’s Centre began their project in Summer 2021 and are hoping to create 15 links between local primary schools, a secondary school and nearby care homes.
 Word has spread and they’ve also had some interest from local youth groups!

-The project has so far begun with introductory Zoom meetings between each school and care home, facilitated by St Philips Centre.
+The project began with introductory Zoom meetings between each school and care home, facilitated by St Philips Centre.

 Staff were introduced to the project and to a series of resources previously created by The Linking Network in their Bradford project.